nuagenetworks/nuage-kubernetes/OpenShift-Installation/Openshift-Installation.rst

 Post Installation
 -----------------------

-1. If you are using any VSP release prior to 5.1.2, enable 'Underlay Support' and 'Address Translation Support' for the Openshift domain on VSD Architect.
+1. Enable 'Underlay Support' and 'Address Translation Support' for the Openshift domain on VSD Architect.

 2. Check the docker-registry and router pods.
 If they have failed to deploy, delete and re-deploy the docker-registry and router pods.
 Check the troubleshooting guide for more information.